gregorni/gregorni/README.md

 # About me

-Hi, my name is gregorni.
+Hi, my name is Gregor Niehl.

 I'm a teenage tech enthusiast from Germany mostly interested in Linux and Open Source.
 I've previously coded in Bash, Python and Rust, although I'm open to trying out new languages.